Palmwoods (Qld)

 Palmwoods has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-Fourteen projects have been identified by AreaSearch as potentially impacting the region.
-Notable ones include Palmwoods Supermarket, Palmwoods Sports Complex Master Plan, Woombye - Palmwoods Local Plan Area, and Palmwoods Garden Village Expansion.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects likely impacting the area.
+Key projects include Palmwoods Supermarket, Palmwoods Sports Complex Master Plan, Woombye - Palmwoods Local Plan Area, and Palmwoods Garden Village Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.